 The National Assessment Program – Literacy and Numeracy (NAPLAN) tests were first implemented in May 2008 when national tests were held in literacy and numeracy for all students in Australia in Years 3, 5, 7 and 9.
 These tests replaced the previous State and Territory-based assessments and have the support of all Education Ministers.

-The Australian Curriculum Assessment and Reporting Authority (ACARA) has been appointed to manage the tests for 2017.
+The Australian Curriculum Assessment and Reporting Authority (ACARA) has been appointed to manage the tests.
 It is responsible for monitoring and reporting progress of the project and for the development of:

 - individual items and tests